rackerlabs/docs-cloud-identity/api-docs/dev-guide/api-operations/methods/users/post-create-user-v2.0-users.rst

 Creates a Rackspace Cloud account user.

 Users that have the ``identity:service-admin`` or ``identity:admin`` role can use the Create user operation to add a sub-user ( ``identity:default`` ) to a Rackspace Cloud account.
 Administrators can add up to 100 users to an account.

 .. warning::
    Account sub-users created using the Add user operation can only access Rackspace Cloud resources through the API.
 Only the Administrator user can access the account from the Cloud Control panel.
 The Administrator user is assigned when the Rackspace Cloud account is created during the Rackspace sign up process.

-In the Create user request, include the required values for the user name, email, and initial account status ( ``enabled=true`` or ``enabled=false`` ) attributes.
+In the Create user request, include the required values for the user name, email, and initial account status (``enabled=true`` or ``enabled=false``) attributes.

 Users inherit the domain and default region associated with the Rackspace Cloud account.
 They also inherit group membership.
 If you want to override a default value, include the new value in the Create user request.

 You can also include values for optional attributes such as password and role.
 Review the following details for additional information about specifying optional attributes.

 password
    Use this parameter to specify an initial password for the user.
 If you don't specify a password, Identity service automatically generates one and returns it in the response.
    Make note of the password, so you can give it to the user.
 After the user is created, the password cannot be retrieved by any means.

 defaultRegion
    Specify this attribute to override the default region assigned to the user.
-Users can change their default region by using the ` Update User <POST_admin-updateUser__userId__User_Calls.html>`__ API operation, but they can only change it to a region that is listed in the service catalog for the Cloud Servers service.
+Users can change their default region by using the :ref:`post-update-user-information-and-password-v2.0>` API operation, but they can only change it to a region that is listed in the service catalog for the Cloud Servers service.

 roles
    Use the roles attribute to assign a user one or more roles other than the default role ( ``identity:default`` ).
 You can also associate the user with a new tenant by specifying a new alphanumeric ``tenantId`` attribute in the ``role`` element.
 You cannot specify an existing an id for an existing tenant.

 This table shows the possible response codes for this operation:

 +--------------------------+-------------------------+-------------------------+
 |Response Code             |Name                     |Description              |